 Introduction

-is a new kind of CLI testing tool that allows you to write tests for
+CLI/test is a new kind of CLI testing tool that allows you to write tests for command-line applications using a simple syntax.
+It was born from the frustration with existing shell testing approaches.

 It provides various flexible ways to verify command outputs, handle exit codes, manage test environment variables, and juggle processes.
 Built on top of Grok patterns, you can match complex patterns in the output with minimal effort.